How To Choose The Right Domain Name For Your Business Website

 Choosing a good domain name for your new website is important, but don’t obsess over it.

 Securing a good domain name shouldn’t take more than 30 minutes.
-If it takes any longer than that, you’re probably overthinking it.
+If it takes longer than that, you’re probably overthinking it.

 Today I’m giving you my personal cheatsheet for picking the right domain for your website.